Lindstream/dm-dwm/README.md

   Nowamore nicknamed htile

 * **center**
-  Adds an iscentered rule to automatically center clients on the current monitor.
+  Adds an "iscentered" rule to automatically center clients on the current monitor.

 * **statuscolors**
   Adds a few more colors to dwm's palette.